JohnDale02/HoloLens-Collaborative-Mixed-Reality/README.md

 ## HW/SW Requirements:
 - Setup of Unity on a Windows laptop
 - Setup of MRTK (Mixed-Reality-Toolkit) on a Windows laptop
+- Setup of Hololens in Research mode for collecting raw sensor data

 ## Team Member Responsibilities:
 - **John Dale**: Setup, Unity, Research, Software